Monday, October 25, 2010

 MY HOLLYWOOD DEBUT

 Frank Sinatra's mother, Natalie "Dolly" Sinatra died in a January 1977 plane crash on San Gorgonio Mountain, near Desert Hot Springs California.
-Six months earlier, during my cross-country escapade the previous year, I was in that tiny suburb of Palm Springs.
+Six months earlier, during my cross-country escapade the previous year, I was in this tiny suburb of Palm Springs.
 More specifically, I didn't set out to go to this insignificant dot in the Mohave Desert, I wound up there.

 SNOWY SAN GORGONIO IS SOUTHERN CALIFORNIA'S HIGHEST PEAK.

 This road trip celebrated my last summer of childhood together with our country's bicentennial.
 The majority of my travel was by bus.
 At the time, Greyhound offered its Ameri-Pass.
 This great deal provided sixty days of unlimited travel for $250.00.
-Even better, greyhound had a reciprocal agreement with Trailways and other smaller lines, so theses passes were honored by the other companies.
+Even better, Greyhound had a reciprocal agreement with Trailways and other smaller lines, so theses passes were honored by the other companies.
 The catch was, in 1976, there were tons of places that were still inaccessible by public bus.
 Therefore, my trip included a lot of hitchhiking.

 SALTER BUS LINES (NEW ORLEANS TO RUSTON LOUISIANA), STOOD OUT AS THE WORST OF THE SMALLER BUS COMPANIES.
 COMPARED TO THE COMPETITION, THAT DILAPIDATED RATTLETRAP LOOKED LIKE IT WAS FROM A 1940's, THIRD WORLD COUNTRY.
 MY BUS WAS FILLED WITH LITTER, THERE WAS NO AIR-CONDITIONING AND NOXIOUS ENGINE FUMES WERE CONTINUOUSLY BOMBARDING THE RIDERS.
 IN RETROSPECT, AN EXTRA FEE, TO TAKE YOUR CHANCES SITTING ON THE ROOF WOULD HAVE BEEN WORTH THE RISK.